terraform-ibm-modules/terraform-ibm-resource-management/modules/tagging/README.md

 $ terraform apply
 ```

-Run `terraform destroy"` when you don't need these resources.
+Run `terraform destroy` when you don't need these resources.